Dvlv/BoxBuddyRS/docs/faqs.md

 - XTerm

 ## Can I use [some_terminal] instead?
-Xfce-terminal cannot be supported due to the unusual way it needs to be spawned.

-For any other terminal, please open an Issue and I will look into it.
+Adding terminals is very simple, please open an Issue on GitHub and I will look into it.

 ## My preferred terminal is a Flatpak, why can't BoxBuddy open it?
 BoxBuddy is not programmed to be able to launch Flatpaks.